 Learn how to use leisure, sport, play and community participation to bring real functional improvements to people with disabilities and other health conditions.

 As a therapeutic recreation major, you'll begin training for an exciting field of health care.
-Rebuild strength and meaningful functioning for people with disabilities or health conditions using physically active treatments as well as the involvement of the community.
+Rebuild strength and meaningful functioning for people with disabilities or health conditions using recreation activities as treatment tools.